yasirbhutta/yasirbhutta.github.io/computer-basics/docs/software.md

 ## Review Questions

 - Explain the difference between hardware and software.
+- What is software and explain its different types.
 - What are the two main types of software?
 Briefly describe each one.
 - Why is software essential for a computer to function?
 - List three examples of system software and explain their roles.